Kayla Shiao/WRBB Sports

 BOSTON — As Macklin Celebrini’s missile sailed past the left shoulder of Cameron Whitehead, effectively putting an end to Northeastern’s final comeback attempt, reality began to sink in.

 Over the past two months, Northeastern proved exactly how good they could be.
 They won huge games.
-They competed toe-to-toe against the nation’s top teams.
-Their success validated the program’s identity and three-year build under head coach Jerry Keefe.
+They competed toe-to-toe against some of the nation’s top teams.
+Their success validated the program’s three-year build under head coach Jerry Keefe.

-The Huskies fell 4-2 to No. 2 BU at Agganis Arena on Saturday, ending their season short of an NCAA Tournament berth.
-Though Northeastern finished 10-4-1 in their final 15 games — including four Top-10 victories and a Beanpot title — their 0-7 start in Hockey East play ultimately proved too much to overcome.
+The Huskies fell 4-2 to No. 2 BU at Agganis Arena in the Hockey East Quarterfinals on Saturday, ending their season short of an NCAA Tournament berth.
+Though Northeastern finished 10-4-1 in their final 15 games — including four victories against Top 10 opponents and a Beanpot title — their 0-7 start in Hockey East play ultimately proved too much to overcome.

 “The hardest part is I think we’re a team that should be playing in a couple weeks [in the NCAA Tournament],” Keefe said after Saturday’s loss.
 “Our start to the season in Hockey East was a disaster, quite frankly, and that put us in this situation.”

-Much like the season itself, Northeastern went out fighting on Saturday.
-After going down by three goals in the second period — appearing to be the nail in the coffin against a lethal opponent — the Huskies continued to scrape and claw their way back, trimming the lead to 3-2 late in the third period before Celebrini’s dagger sealed their fate.
+Much like a microcosm of their entire season, Northeastern put themselves in a major hole on Saturday before nearly clawing their way back.
+After going down 3-0 in the second period — appearing to be the nail in the coffin against one of nation’s top opponents — the Huskies trimmed the lead to 3-2 in the third period before Celebrini’s dagger sealed their fate.

 “We fought back,” Keefe said.
 “They’re a good hockey team, and to go down by three goals is a hard thing to [come back from]. … I was proud of the way we played.
 I thought we played a good solid game.
 I thought we limited a lot of their chances, and they finished on a couple of our mistakes.
 That was the difference.”

-The Huskies’ first line of Justin Hryckowian, Alex Campbell, and Dylan Hryckowan was phenomenal again on Saturday.
-Justin Hryckowian scored both of Northeastern’s goals on shrewd plays near the crease, and the line consistently forechecked hard, won puck battles along the end boards, and played with incredible poise and precision with the puck on their sticks.
+The Huskies’ top line of Justin Hryckowian, Alex Campbell, and Dylan Hryckowan was the driver of the offense again on Saturday, as they have been throughout the past two months.
+Justin Hryckowian scored both of Northeastern’s goals on shrewd plays just outside the crease, and the line consistently forechecked hard, won puck battles along the end boards, and maintained possession in the offense zone almost every shift they were on the ice.

-Since that trio was assembled 15 games ago against Merrimack — directly coinciding with Northeastern’s season turnaround — they were on the ice for 22 of Northeastern’s 33 even strength goals, and each member of the top line averaged over 1.30 points per game.
+Since that trio was assembled 15 games ago against Merrimack on Jan.
+26 — directly coinciding with Northeastern’s season turnaround — they were on the ice for 22 of Northeastern’s 33 even strength goals, and each member of the top line averaged over 1.30 points per game.

-On the season, they finished as three of Northeastern’s top four point scorers, and Justin Hryckowian (12-31-43) and Campbell (22-20-42) were Northeastern’s first two players to eclipse 40 points since 2018.
+On the season, they finished as three of Northeastern’s top four point scorers, and Justin Hryckowian (12-31-43) and Campbell (22-20-42) became the first two Northeastern players to eclipse 40 points since 2018.

 “They were a special group, those three playing together.
 They were as good, in my opinion, as any line in the country,” Keefe said.
 “I just love how they did it because they did it the right way.
 They played the right way, and they were a lot of fun to coach.”